 We like to think our dogs are always happy and having a good time, but the reality is that, just like humans, dogs get bored sometimes.
 And how could they not?
 Many dogs, mine included, spend all day hanging around the living room watching TV or napping on the couch while their humans are at work.
 We’d be bored too if we had the same routine day in and day out.

-“A safe, non-rawhide chew that provides more than 10 minutes of chewing will ensure their boredom is busted!” said Devereaux.
+“A safe, non-rawhide chew that provides more than 10 minutes of chewing will ensure their boredom is busted!” says Devereaux.

 “The best way to keep your dog mentally stimulated and active is to create a rotating enrichment activity schedule!” suggests Aubrey Sanders, Certified Professional Dog Trainer and Area Services Manager and Head of Dog Training at Wag Hotels.
 Give your pup something fun to do and discover each day.
 For example:

-But, try not to worry… a healthy amount of boredom is good!
-“You don’t want to feel like you need to constantly entertain your pet and that they can find ways to entertain themselves,” said Dr. Johnston.
+But, try not to overthink it… a healthy amount of boredom is good!
+“You don’t want to feel like you need to constantly entertain your pet and that they can find ways to entertain themselves,” says Dr. Johnston.